platformio/platformio-docs/librarymanager/quickstart.rst

 Project dependencies
 --------------------

-*PlatformIO Library Manager* allows to specify project dependencies (:ref:`projectconf_lib_deps`) that will be installed automatically per project before environment processing.
+*PlatformIO Library Manager* allows one to specify project dependencies (:ref:`projectconf_lib_deps`) that will be installed automatically per project before environment processing.
 You do not need to install libraries manually.
 The only one simple step is to define dependencies in :ref:`projectconf`.